foodly-app/api.foodlyapp.ge/docs/flow/modules/spots/SPOTS-MODULE-INSTRUCTIONS.md

 ## 🧪 Testing with Postman

 ### Collection Structure
-The Postman collection should include complete testing for all platforms:
+The Postman collection includes complete testing for all platforms:

 ```
 FOODLY API - Complete Collection